cavaunpeu/willwolf.io-source/content/pages/cv.md

 - **Lead Machine Learning Engineer**, October 2018 to January 2019
 - **Machine Learning Engineer**, August 2017 to October 2018

-My work at ASAPP spans **academic NLP research, applied NLP research, engineering and product.**
+My work at ASAPP spans **pure NLP research, applied NLP research, engineering and product.**

-- As an academic researcher, I work under [Dr. Kilian Weinberger](https://scholar.google.com/citations?user=8RVWMycAAAAJ&hl=en&oi=ao) and [S.R.K.
+- As a pure researcher, I work under [Dr. Kilian Weinberger](https://scholar.google.com/citations?user=8RVWMycAAAAJ&hl=en&oi=ao) and [S.R.K.
 Branavan](https://www.linkedin.com/in/s-r-k-branavan-29475b4/) on problems in: online learning, "procedural structure induction" in goal-oriented dialog, dialog segmentation, language modeling, and self-improving text recommendation systems.
 - As an applied researcher, I implement, deploy and improve bespoke machine learning systems for text classification and recommendation used daily by thousands of customer service agents (and their millions of customers) at companies like Vodafone, jetBlue, Dish.
 - As an engineer, I write internal tooling for training, evaluation, portability and provenance of machine learning models.
 - As a mentor, I guide more junior team members in all of the above.